cyborgsphinx/ios-inlets/README.md

   - [X] Extend script for salinity/oxidization
   - [X] Extend script for other inlets
 - [X] Extend graph with new data
+- [X] Allow use of location when lat/long are missing
+- [ ] Read time despite errors

 ## Notes